Set-Valued Rigid Body Dynamics for Simultaneous, Inelastic, Frictional Impacts: Background

-Note that for a frictionless contact ($\FrictionCoeff = 0$), this simplifies to
+Note that for a frictionless contact ($\FrictionCoeff = 0$), this simplifies to $ \Mass\dot \Velocity = \Jn[i]^T$.

 A diagram depicting the resolution of a planar impact with this method is shown in Figure~\ref{fig:routh}.
-Solutions may transition between sliding and sticking, and the direction of slip may even reverse as a result of each impact.
-While the path is piecewise linear in the planar case, this is not true in three dimensions.
-We additionally note that due to the definition of $\NetForce[\Configuration,i]$, \eqref{eq:routhsingle} would predict ``forces'' even when $\Velocity$ is a separating velocity (i.e. $\Velocity \in \InactiveSet(\Configuration)$).
-However, Routh's method is intended to be used for velocity trajectories that start in $\ActiveSet(\Configuration)$ only until the first moment that a feasible post-impact velocity is achieved (i.e. $\Velocity \not \in \ActiveSet(\Configuration)$), and therefore this non-physical behavior will never be encountered under the intended use of the system.
+Solutions may transition from sliding to sticking, and the direction of slip may even reverse.
+While the path is piecewise linear in the planar case, this is not true in three dimensions \citep{Keller1986,Wang1992}.
+We additionally note that while \eqref{eq:routhsingle} predicts ``forces'' even when $\Velocity$ is separating ($\Jn[i]\Velocity > 0$), Routh's method is by definition only used on velocity trajectories starting with $\Jn[i]\Velocity \leq 0$ until the first moment that that $\Jn[i]\Velocity = 0$, and thus inelasticity is preserved.